|EDUU 600||Research and Evaluation Methods||

 - Analyze issues and make ethical decisions within an educational context.

-Prerequisite: Candidates must have a current teaching credential or must take EDUU 515 Teaching the Adult Learner-Teaching the Adult Learner, before beginning any coursework in the MAE, Curriculum and Instruction.
+Prerequisite: Candidates must have a teaching credential or must take EDUU 515 Teaching the Adult Learner-Teaching the Adult Learner, before beginning any coursework in the MAE, Curriculum and Instruction.
 Candidates may take EDUU 515 Teaching the Adult Learner concurrently with EDUU 600 Research and Evaluation Methods.

 Course List Code Title Credits EDCI 631 Differentiated Instruction in Multicultural and Multi-Ability Classrooms